 "Wait," he blurted.
 "This may work and you may return home, but that's not good enough."
 Her eyebrows furrowed, perplexed and worried by what he was about to say next.
 "If I am anything like Chuck – and I am – then I would know that there is nothing more important to him than getting you back."

 "Well right now there is nothing more important to me either."

 "I know."
 His concerned eyes focussed on hers as she emitted a look of mistrust upon her face.
 "You are going to return home, Sarah.
 But first, you are not going back broken."

 "In this world, your life has been recorded.
 Do you know what that means?
 It means that we have your memories…on video."

-The weary glare of perplexity shrouding her complexion soon faded the moment she acknowledged Zach's notion.
+The weary glare of perplexity shrouding her complexion soon faded the moment she acknowledged Zac's notion.
 He wasn't threatening her chances of reverting back to her world.
-He was encouraging her chances of remembering; of witnessing all the stories Chuck told her; of obtaining the five years that she lost and of recalling her feelings and love for Chuck.
-He was providing her with an opportunity of receiving a bountiful life; not endangering her chances of returning to an empty one.
+He was encouraging her chances of remembering, of witnessing all the stories Chuck told her, of obtaining the five years that she lost and of recalling her feelings and love for Chuck.
+He was providing her with an opportunity of receiving a bountiful life, not endangering her chances of returning to an empty one.